prebid/prebid.github.io/dev-docs/bidders/adnuntius.md

 ### Passing no Cookie in Prebid Server request

-As a publisher you have the option to set no cookie in the device request to let Adnunntius adserver know not to set cookies in the client's browser.
-In order to fo that you just need to pass this in the request:
+As a publisher you have the option to set no cookie in the device request to let Adnuntius adserver know not to set cookies in the client's browser.
+In order to do that you just need to pass this in the request:

 ```
 "device": {